danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Unsupervised learning/Clustering/Clustering evaluation.md

 But silhouette is much more computationally expensive than Inertia.

 # Gold standard
-_A partition of the dataset similar to the data to be clustered, defined by a labelling sheme $y_{g}()$_ Obviously is applicable only if the true groupings of data are known.
-It's a [[Supervised Learning]] technique to measure clustering.
+_A partition of the dataset similar to the data to be clustered, defined by a labeling scheme $y_{g}()$_ (Obviously it's applicable only if the true groupings of data are known) It's a [[Supervised Learning]] technique to evaluate clustering.

 By comparing the clustering algorithm's results to the gold standard, it's possible to assess how well the algorithm is able to recover the true groupings of the data.

 ### [[Classification]]-oriented measures
-measures how the fold standard classes are distribuited among the clusters (uses [[Classifier Evaluation]] methods such as precision, recall, ...)
+measures how the fold standard classes are distributed among the clusters (uses [[Classifier Evaluation]] methods such as precision, recall, ...)

 ### Similarity-oriented measures
 ![[Pasted image 20230124175536.png]]